by Jonathan Abramowitz, PhD, ABPP

 - Thoughts of drowning the baby during a bath.

-But interestingly, our research indicates that up to 80% of all new mothers (even those without clinical OCD symptoms) report nasty, senseless, unacceptable, unwanted thoughts that are similar to those described by mothers with postpartum OCD (see above).
-Let me say that again: most new parents experience unwanted negative thoughts about their infants — the same kinds of thoughts that mothers with postpartum OCD experience.
-I’ll return to this later because this significant finding has important implications for how we understand postpartum OCD.
+But interestingly, our research indicates that up to 80% of all new mothers (even those without clinical OCD symptoms) report nasty, senseless, unacceptable, unwanted thoughts that are similar to those described by mothers with perinatal OCD (see above).
+Let me say that again: most new parents experience unwanted negative thoughts about their infants — the same kinds of thoughts that mothers with perinatal OCD experience.
+I’ll return to this later because this significant finding has important implications for how we understand perinatal OCD.

 What about postpartum psychosis?